molily/molily.de/_posts/2019-02-03-testing-angular.md

 - What is the current testing practice?
 For example, developers sometimes write tests, but not as a daily routine.
 - What is the experience on writing tests?
 For example, some developers have written tests for several environments, while others understand the basic concepts but have not yet gotten into practice.
 - What are the obstacles that impede a good testing routing?
 For example, developers have not been trained on the existing testing tools.
 - Are tests well-integrated into your development workflow?
-For example, a continous integration server automatically runs the test suite on every change set.
+For example, a continuous integration server automatically runs the test suite on every change set.

 Once you have answered these questions, you should set up a testing goal and implements steps to achieve it.
 A good start is to think economically.
 What is the return on investment of writing a test?
 Pick the low-hanging fruits.
 Find business-critical features and make sure they are covered by tests.
 Write tests that are easy to write but cover large parts of the code.